soulspace-org/overarch/README.md

 capture the essence of the architecture and not its representation.

-If the model is described as plain *data* in an open format, it can be transformed into a graphical representation, e.g. into PlantUML textfiles.
+If the model is described as plain *data* in an open format, it can be transformed into a graphical representation, e.g. into PlantUML textfiles, via the specification of views on the model.

-The model data should be separated from information about these representations.

-Models can be composed with these information and with other models.
+In Overarch the model data is separated from information about these representations.
+Models can be composed with these views and with other models.
 By doing so, the model may also be used in other ways, e.g. the generation of documentation, code or infrastructure.

 Even if the model is specified as data, the format should be a text file (EDN, JSON) to be easily edited with text editors by the whole team and to be committed to version control, instead of being in some propriatory binary format.

-The native format should be Extensible Data Notation (EDN) with representations in other formats like JSON.
+The native format is the Extensible Data Notation (EDN) with representations in other formats like JSON.
 EDN is a textual format for data, which is human readable.
-It is directly readable into data structures in clojure code.
+It is also directly readable into data structures in clojure or java code.

-The data format should be open for extension.
-E.g. it should cope with additional attributes or element types in the data structures.
+The data format is open for extension.
+E.g. it copes with additional attributes or element types in the data structures.

 The model should describe the architecture (the structure) of your system(s).
-The elements are based on the C4 model and are a hierarchical composition of the elements of the architecture.
+The elements are based on UML and the C4 model and are a hierarchical composition of the elements of the architecture.

-Model references should be used to refer to model elements from representations (e.g. diagrams).
-To allow references to relations, the definition of a relation must have an id.
+Model references are used to refer to model elements from other models and representations (e.g. diagrams).
+To allow references to elements and  relations, they must be given an id.

 Model references may be enhanced with additional attributes that are specific to the usage context (e.g. a style attribute in the context of a diagram)